 Appropriately Uses Anti-Anxiety Medication

-This figure indicates the percent of long-term care residents receiving antianxiety medications.
+This metric tells you the percent of long-term residents receiving antianxiety drugs.

 Managing Depression Among Residents